QDMI v1.2.0

 Implementing a Device

-Below you find mock implementations of two QDMI devices: One is implemented in C++ and the other one in C.
+Below you find mock implementations of a QDMI device in C++.

 Note